Coeur/jastor/README.md

 }
 ```

-it tells Jastor what class of items the array holds.
+it tells Jdimo what class of items the array holds.

 Nested + Arrays = Trees
 ---
-Jastor can handle trees of data:
+Jdimo can handle trees of data:

 ```js
 // JSON